The Census brings money, resources, and political power to your community. It ran through October 15 and is a big deal.

-When you fill out the Census, each person in your household (including you) brings $20,000 into your community over the next ten years.
-Fill it out and protect your voting power (this year, California could lose a seat in the House of Representatives—which we definitely don’t want to happen).
+When you fill out your Census, each person in your household (including you) brings $20,000 into your community over the next ten years.

 Everyone has the right to safely participate.
 Yes, everyone—citizen or not—even babies count.
 And despite what you may have heard, there is no citizenship question on the 2020 Census.

-Artists including Marcela Pardo Ariza, Miguel Arzabe, Emory Douglas, Andrew Li, Hung Liu, George McCalman, Masako Miki, Joel Daniel Philips, Clare Rojas, and Stephanie Syjuco—representing a myriad of San Francisco’s communities and neighborhoods—are featured in the first edition of the campaign, which was unveiled along San Francisco’s Market Street corridor for Martin Luther King Jr. Week.
+Artists including Marcela Pardo Ariza, Miguel Arzabe, Emory Douglas, Andrew Li, Hung Liu, George McCalman, Masako Miki, Joel Daniel Philips, Clare Rojas, and Stephanie Syjuco—representing a myriad of San Francisco’s communities and neighborhoods—were featured in the first edition of the campaign, which was unveiled along San Francisco’s Market Street corridor for Martin Luther King Jr. Week.
 Over fifty artists joined in the following iterations of the campaign.

 Tré Seals, founder of Studio Seals and Vocal Type Co.—who seeks to diversify design with custom-typography highlighting a piece of history from a specific underrepresented race, ethnicity, or gender—created the MARTIN font, inspired by the Memphis Strike of 1968, in which Martin Luther King Jr. joined workers in demanding recognition for their union, better wages, and safer working conditions.
 While in the original “I AM A MAN” posters, the ‘AM’ was highlighted, in the campaign, YOUR is emphasized, inviting viewers to action by communicating that completing the census is something you rightfully deserve and by which you are empowered.